 Dodd-Frank must include enforcement with punitive measures.
+Those punitive measures must include the possibility of criminal charges.
 Using the sandbox as an analogy, if a person cannot follow the rules of the sandbox, they should be removed from the sandbox.
 Permanently.

-Businesses, where large amounts of money are involved, require people to examine their personal ethics and moral compass.
-Maybe if summer homes and new cars became secondary to fiduciary responsibility to clients and ethical responsibility to their employers, an underlying culture of morality would expand organically.
+Any business where large amounts of money are involved, require people to examine their personal ethics and (hopefully) keep their moral compass true North.
+Maybe if summer homes and new cars became secondary to fiduciary responsibility; If servicing clients and ethical responsibility to their employers, an underlying culture of morality would expand organically.

 SUMMARY & CONCLUSION

 Don’t get me wrong, I’m not a charity.
 I work with the client offering the most money for work I’m able to complete on time.
 It’s just good business sense.

 While the handshake agreement may be out-dated in reality, “You’re done” is still a binding contract in the financial markets.
 Those who do not play by the rules need to be removed from the sandbox.
 Lest the sandbox resemble another kind of box and no one will play in a dirty (cat littered) sandbox.